AustinAgile/kubernetes-probes/README.md

       Name of this particular aspect of being ready.
 Default is "All".
   * `addLivenessFunction(ready, name)`
     * `ready` - [REQUIRED] - function(cb).
-       Called by kubernetes-probes when kubernetes requests a readiness probe.
+       Called by _kubernetes-probes_ when kubernetes requests a readiness probe.
-       If this function is not defined, kubernetes-probes response will be "readiness function undefined." with status 400.
+       If this function is not defined, _kubernetes-probes_ response will be "readiness function undefined." with status 400.
       * `cb` - [REQUIRED] - function(isReady, message).
-        Called to return liveness state to kubernetes-probes.
+        Called to return liveness state to _kubernetes-probes_.
         * `isReady` - [REQUIRED] - boolean.
           TRUE indicates ready, response status is 200.
           FALSE indicates not ready, response status is 400.